DavidBustamanteL/-InferenceOrderings/README.md

 # Inference Orderings DMCP
 ## Replication file to Dirichlet Monte Carlo Perturbations - Barbaro & Bustamante Lazo

-This repository implements the function ´´´run_one_election()´´´ to estimate Condorcet cycle probabilities in ranked-choice elections using Dirichlet Monte Carlo perturbations of empirically observed preference distributions.
+This repository implements the function ```run_one_election()``` to estimate Condorcet cycle probabilities in ranked-choice elections using Dirichlet Monte Carlo perturbations of empirically observed preference distributions.

 The function evaluates all 3-candidate subsets (triplets) within an election and computes the probability of observing majority cycles under sampling uncertainty.